 Of course, the most well-known category is breeding tetrahydrocannabinol (THC), the chemical that produces a stoned high.
 This is the primary psychoactive chemical in cannabis and the active ingredient in recreational marijuana.

 On the other hand, the breed of cannabis Sativa fiber for eco-friendly clothes contains low THC.
 The cultivators of such plants deliberately reduce the levels of the psychoactive cannabinoid their crops produce.
 The process of cultivating this breed leads to producing stronger fibers for fabric and clothing.
 This resulting fabric is often called industrial hemp.

 Hemp fiber, a renewable resource, has many qualities and benefits that make it a versatile material.
-From paper and canvas to clothing and ropes, this fiber serves various purposes.
-More and more sustainable brands are now using hemp fabric to make clothes.
+From paper and canvas to clothing, ropes, and hemp blankets, this fiber serves various purposes.
+More and more sustainable clothing brands are now using hemp fabric to make clothes.

 The process of producing hemp fabric can be a labor-intensive method.
 This fast-growing crop goes through the following processes to become the fabric for clothes: